CIA activities in Indonesia: CIA failed coup attempt of 1958

 On February 21, 1958, the Indonesian military obliterated the radio stations in Sumatra via bombings and established a naval blockade along the coast.
 Not only did the CIA underestimate the Indonesian Army, but the agency apparently failed to realize that many of the top commanders within the Indonesian Army were fiercely anti-communist, having been trained in the United States, even calling themselves "the sons of Eisenhower."
 This misstep led to American-aligned Indonesian military forces fighting American-aligned rebel forces.
+The five CIA officers on Sumatra fled with their lives with the USS Tang, a navy submarine, picking them up.
 Finally, in a desperate last ditch, CIA pilots began bombing Indonesia's outer islands on April 19, 1958, striking military and civilian targets, killing hundreds of civilians and fomenting much anger among the Indonesian populace.
 Eisenhower had ordered that no Americans be involved in such missions, yet CIA Director Dulles ignored this order from the president.
 On May 18, 1958, Al Pope, an American citizen and CIA bomber, was downed over eastern Indonesia, revealing U.S. involvement.
 The 1958 CIA covert coup thus ended as a complete and transparent failure.
-The failed coup would become one of the biggest failures in the history of the CIA; the CIA's inability to compete with Soviet covert-intelligence proved costly in this instance, and would prove costly in many other CIA operations against the Soviets.
+The failed coup would become one of the biggest failures in the history of the CIA; the CIA's inability to compete with Soviet covert-intelligence proved costly in this instance and would prove costly in many other CIA operations against the Soviets.

 In April and May 1958 CIA proprietary Civil Air Transport (CAT) operated B-26 aircraft from Manado, North Sulawesi to support Permesta rebels.
+These planes carried people, supplies, and equipment to support the rebels fighting against President Sukarno's government.
+The CIA wanted to help the rebels without being openly involved, so they used CAT's planes secretly.

 Military loyal to the central government of Sukarno launched airborne and seaborne invasions of the rebel strongholds Padang and Manado.
 By the end of 1958, the rebels were militarily defeated.
 The last remaining rebel guerilla bands surrendered by August 1961.

 In a memorandum dated May 2, 1958, the board of national estimates outlined the position of the Indonesian Communist Party, (PKI).
 Due to PKI support of Sukarno, the influence of Sukarno's government was significantly influential and powerful.
 The PKI controlled several pro-government groups, expanded influence in rural areas, and possessed significant military strength.
 The opposition movement provided a reason for the PKI to strengthen ties and gain influence over Sukarno, thereby bolstering Sukarno's efforts against the opposition, and increasing the schism between Sukarno and western interests.

 Fragmentation of non-communist groups also played a role in strengthening Sukarno.
 Indonesian political groups were very diverse.
 The non-communist Indonesian political groups were organized according to faith, gender, education, culture, and occupation.